 An ECLS program provides the opportunity for an institution to provide life support to its sickest patients, including those patients that will potentially be referred for access to ECLS.
 ECLS can be a bridge to transplant.
+For a Level 2 Center, this may require partnership with an external facility if heart and/or lung transplant is not offered in-house.
 The topic of finance and billing for ECLS is more fully described in a later section.